1and1/itBldz/README.md

 ## I need a function in my configuration!

-Sorry, but that sounds like an oxymoron. itbldz is to maintain complex scenarios in an easy way, and adding logic to your configuration does not seem to help reducing complexity.
+Sorry, but that sounds like an oxymoron. itbldz is to **configure build scenarios** in an easy way, and adding logic to your configuration does not seem to help reducing complexity.

 If you want a grunt task to do more then what is configured, then create an npm package, test it and use this.

+If you need a task-runner where you can add functions to your configuration, then directly use grunt.

 ## Contributing